TwiN/gatus/README.md

 web:
   port: ${PORT}
 ```

-### Exposing Gatus UI on a custom URL.
+### Exposing Gatus on a subpath

-Currently, you can expose the Gatus UI using a custom fully qualified domain name (FQDN) such as `status.example.org`.
-However, it does not support path-based routing, which means you cannot access it through a URL like `example.org/status/`.
+Currently, you can expose the Gatus UI using a fully qualified domain name (FQDN) such as `status.example.org`.
+However, it does not support path-based routing, which means you cannot expose it through a URL like `example.org/status/`.

 For more information, you can refer to the issue discussed in detail at https://github.com/TwiN/gatus/issues/88.